IgniteUI/help-topics/topics/02_Controls/igPopOver/05_igPopover_Accessibility_Compliance.md

 The following topics provide additional information related to this topic.

-- [Accessibility Compliance](Accessibility-Compliance.html): This topic provides reference information for accessibility compliance of all Ignite UI™ controls.
+- [Accessibility Compliance](Accessibility-Compliance.html): This topic provides reference information for accessibility compliance of all %%ProductName%%™ controls.